yugabyte/yugabyte-db/docs/content/preview/troubleshoot/nodes/disk-full.md

 **Option 2**: Add a new node using the [Edit Universe](../../../yugabyte-platform/manage-deployments/edit-universe/#edit-a-universe) option.

 Note that in a cluster with a [replication factor](../../../architecture/docdb-replication/replication/#replication-factor) (RF) of N, if more than N/2 nodes fail, adding a new node will fail.
-To recover from this situation, you need to bring some failed nodes back online (using Option 1 or Option 2) to form a quorum, and then add new nodes.
+To recover from this situation, you need to bring some failed nodes back online (using Option 1) to form a quorum, and then add new nodes.
 If that's not possible, you might need to manually perform an unsafe configuration change.